monarch-initiative/phenomics/docs/pages/veterinary.md

 - Julie McMurry, CU Anschutz

 ## Workshop goals
-- Educate about the community about ontologies
+- Educate the community about ontologies
 - Evaluate how veterinary EHR data can be made interoperable with clinical EHRs using OMOP and FHIR
 - Learn about challenges and next steps to make data more discoverable and reusable
 - Develop a standard (like phenopackets) around how you represent outcomes of analyses of companion pets and their guardians/owners